 Always progress your training gradually, whether it is in terms of distance, speed, intensity, or even when transitioning to a new pair of running shoes.

 Be prepared for your workout to maximize your gains.

-Learn more about the "PEACE & LOVE" acronym to optimize recovery after a soft tissue injury (muscle strain, ankle sprain, etc.)
+Learn more about the "PEACE & LOVE" protocol to optimize recovery after a soft-tissue injury (muscle tear, ankle sprain, etc.)